BigWoodArt/Edgeware-Pack-Builder/README.md

 - Some images (webp especially) may render as a black square in Edgeware++.
 Confirmed as a known Edgeware++ bug independent of this tool during earlier testing - not something this tool can fix.
-- The progress bar is indeterminate (no real percentage available from the compiler).
 - Pack reconstruction (loading a pack with no `plan.json`) is best-effort and unverified against a real compiled pack - see "Loading a pack" above.